 An annuity is the collection of cash flows occurring at the end of each period (regular annuities).
 The present value of the total cash flows of an annuity is calculated by adding up the present values of each cash flow of all the years.
 The present value of any future cash flow is calculated by discounting it with a ‘discount factor’ or the required rate of return.

 For calculation, you can use PVIFA Calculator

 A = the constant amount of cash flows received every year

 n= duration of the annuity

 Example 1: Calculate the present value of a 5-year annuity of $10,000.
 The discount rate is 10%

 Now coming back to situation 1, let us examine which investment option is better for the investor, given the discount factor is 10%

 Hence, the second investment option yields a return of $3,855.4 more than the first investment option.
 Hence, the investor should choose to opt for a lump sum payment of $10,000 in the first year itself.

 Few hybrid securities combine insurance and investment options.
 They usually collect a premium from the investor for a certain duration.
-They, then, promise him to pay part of the returns (rest of the part goes to insurance) in annuity after completion of a particular period.
+They then promise him to pay part of the returns (the rest of the part goes to insurance) in annuity after the completion of a particular period.
 In this situation, how to calculate the present value of an annuity that starts after a certain duration (or does not start immediately)?